microprediction/rediz/README.md

 Using rediz.NUM_PREDICTIONS=1000, Rediz has been tested at a rate of approximately 100,000 scenario submissions per second.
 This is comparable to the number of orders processed by Nasdaq.

-#### Comparison to prediction markets and related packages
+#### Comparison to ...

 To our knowledge Rediz differs markedly from existing software in the broad category of statistical aggregation with economic incentives.
 This category includes such things as prediction markets, exchanges, combinatorial auctions, data science contests and crowdsourcing.
-High volume streams of contributions are anticipated, with throughput commensurate with high volume financial exchanges such as Nasdaq.

 Some notable aspects of Rediz:

 - There are no point estimates.
-- Clearing operations are O(1).
-- There is little temporal state (e.g. limit orders, wagers) - only quarantine.
-- Settlement is instantaneous upon arrival of the ground truth.
+- The online reward mechanism is constant - O(1) - in the number of participants.
 - Joint probabilities are predicted by means of space filling curves.

-The use of Morton Z-curves to parametrize Copulas is, to our knowledge, a novel aspect of Rediz inviting further experiment.

-#### Planned improvements
+#### Possible future improvements

 Performance:
 - Some consolidation of multiple calls